 Be Prepared

 Tarpon are some of the most powerful fish that fly anglers can target.
 Your gear has to be up to the blistering runs, somersaults, and harsh tropical elements.
 The tarpon fly fishing gear list we put together features tried and true gear that performs under pressure.
-We chose premium gear at all price points so any angler in the pursuit of the ultimate flats fish can be prepared.
+We chose premium gear at all price points, so any angler in the pursuit of the ultimate flats fish can be prepared.